 - (215) 787-0116

-Student teams see patients in the second RV.
+The JeffHOPE clinic at Prevention Point provides general adult care.
 The clientele include the homeless, the impoverished, the uninsured and even the insured.
-During these encounters students compile pertinent medical histories, perform physical exams, and provide treatment for a wide range of medical problems.
-Many of these problems are a direct result of IV drug use, such as abscesses and cellulitis.
-Additionally, students learn the importance of, and the skill involved in taking a thorough social history that includes drug use and sexual history.
+Many of the patients have problems that are a direct result of IV drug use, such as abscesses and cellulitis.
 Other problems commonly encountered at this site include hepatitis, AIDS and HIV, sexually transmitted diseases, pregnancy, and mental illness.